g-walsh/banditgame/README.md

 # Bandit Game Solutions

+**Note : I've just realised that in the welcome message to the server it states not to post solutions.
+I'm not entirely certain why they wouldn't want this but the game is a couple of years old now and there are seemingly other solutions out there so I'll leave this up here but...
+SPOILER WARNING :)**

 My solutions to the linux cli educational game Bandit <http://overthewire.org/wargames/bandit>.
 You are encouraged to complete this game for yourself even if you are a unix ninja but I'm putting up my answers here for posterity and discussion.